 and whether or not a proof or model was output.

-The systems are ranked in the competition divisions according to the
+The systems are ranked in the competition divisions, from the performance data.

-Ties are broken according to the average wall clock time taken over problems
+Ties are broken according to the average time taken over problems solved

 The competition panel decides whether or not the systems' proofs and models are